marianoguerra/pshb-example/doc/tutorial.rst

 Now go to http://localhost:8001/ and refresh the page, you should see the messages published by the user in the other site.

-..note:: to make it work and avoid an exception I had to add a return statement at the beggining of the log_message function at google_appengine/google/appengine/tools/dev_appserver.py
+..note:: to make it work and avoid an exception I had to add a return statement at the beginning of the log_message function at google_appengine/google/appengine/tools/dev_appserver.py

 if you get that exception like this::